IamSynthetiC81/TweetyTerminal/README.md

 While using the app, and while looking at the code, it is obvious that the majority of recources are been taken by the `loadTweet` and `saveToDisk` functions.
 So we will focus on those.

+Efforts where made to improve the loading of the tweets through a variety of JSON parsers, but most did not work, or offered no major advantage.

+We found that RapidJSON offered better results while been easy to implement, and therefore we will compare it to pythons default JSON parser.

 ## Time allocation

 As a benchmark we are loading the program, and press 'x' to call `SaveToDisk()`.